 SDS removal is critical for optimized binding of antigens to the plate.

-We have not validated other lysis buffers besides the one listed in MAN-10033 and MAN-10034.
-Please contact email@example.com for the most up to date information on additional buffer compatibility.
+We have not validated other lysis buffers besides the ones listed in MAN-10033 and MAN-10034.
+Please contact email@example.com for the most up-to-date information on additional buffer compatibility.

 Our protocol guidelines are meant to ensure ease of preparation.
 Please adjust volumes as necessary for your specific experiment.